MicrosoftDocs/dataexplorer-docs/data-explorer/business-continuity-create-solution.md

 ### Set up ingestion using Event Hub

-The following example uses ingestion via Event Hub.
-An replicated ingestion from N [Azure Event Hubs](/azure/event-hubs/event-hubs-about) has been set up and Azure Data Explorer [ingests data from the corresponding Event Hub](ingest-data-event-hub.md) in the region.
+To ingest data from [Azure Event Hubs](/azure/event-hubs/event-hubs-about) into each region's Azure Data Explorer cluster, first replicate your Event Hubs setup in each region.
+Then configure each region's Azure Data Explorer replica to [ingest data from its corresponding Event Hubs](ingest-data-event-hub.md).

 > [!NOTE]
 > Ingestion via Event Hub/IoT Hub/Storage is robust.
 If a cluster isn't available for a period of time, it will catch up at a later time and insert any pending messages or blobs.
 This process relies on [checkpointing](/azure/event-hubs/event-hubs-features#checkpointing).